The Answer: To Ease Their Way

 I was becoming a skeptic.
 My schooling was over but my education was just beginning.

-After graduation I had an obligation to the military at a time when much of the country
+After graduation I volunteered to serve in the military at a time when much of the country and the world was condemning anyone engaged in the war effort.

-officer was mostly spent in learning what it takes to be a natural leader, as I describe in my
+My first year as a junior officer was mostly spent in learning what it takes to be a leader, as I describe in my stories of

-stories of Billy Hicks and
+Billy Hicks and Lew Williams.

-I witnessed firsthand just how destructive arrogance and unchecked egotism can be, and I fought it in subtle and 'foolish' ways.
+and I opposed it in subtle and 'foolish' ways.
 But I also observed real courage and true brotherhood for the first time.
-And for the first time I was living side-by-side with people of all colors and traditions, most of whom

-under duress.
-Those with the most tragic histories were the ones I came to have the most respect for
+Strange as it may seem, those with the most traumatic histories were the ones I came to have the most respect for and the ones I found I could trust the most in hard times.

 My third year I commanded a basic training company.
-That experience showed me that I could be instrumental in improving the prospects of people in the most
+That experience showed me that I could be instrumental in improving the prospects of people in the most difficult circumstances.

-most influential in broadening and clarifying my world view.
+Back then, my work with Sergeant Oliver was most influential in broadening and clarifying my world view.

 For me it was a time of great foolishness, and I look back on those years now as the beginning of the quest that has driven me ever since: to ease the way of

 those most in need.
-For decades now, whenever I've been asked to do something foolish for someone, something costly that offers no tangible reward for me,
+For decades now, whenever I've been asked to do something foolish for someone—something costly that offers no tangible reward for me—

 the fool's conscience in me has always been very clear: "Ease their way."